Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 Oxalates in Plants

 Plants are healthy foods and according to dietitians and nutritionists should form a large part of our diet.
 A lot of plants contain a significant amount of oxalic acid or oxalates, however.
-This isn't a problem for many people, but for others the chemicals can cause health problems.
+This isn't a problem for many people, but for others the chemicals may cause health problems.

 An example of a plant containing a large amount of oxalic acid is rhubarb.
 Rhubarb stalks make a nice meal when cooked and sweetened.
 Rhubarb leaves shouldn't be eaten, however.
 They are so rich in oxalic acid that they are considered to be poisonous for everyone, whether or not they are sensitive to the chemical.